 Printable versions still serve important purposes.
 Use them for:

 The most effective approach often combines both.
-Start planning on paper, then transfer to digital systems for tracking and collaboration.
+Start planning on paper, then move to digital systems for tracking and collaboration.

 Collaborative vs individual goal templates